THE PACK A. D.

 Becky: Oh, yeah, like Tangier, that would be cool.
 I like to relax, though.
 So I think I would just go to Hawaii.

-Thank you, Maya and Becky, for being part of THE WASTED HOUR.
+Thank you, Maya and Becky, for being part of wasted hour.

 See more of The Pack A.D. here: